The university is 25 years old. Discover its past and present. Help build its future.

 IT IS HEREBY AGREED THAT

-The University of Girona holds the rights to any patents or utility models obtained through research work carried out by its academic staff, in accordance with the provisions of art.
-20.2 of the above mentioned Law 11/86, notwithstanding the provisions of article 5 of these regulations.
+The University of Girona owns any patents and utility models obtained through research work carried out by its academic staff, in accordance with the provisions of art.20.2 of the aforementioned Act 11/86, notwithstanding the provisions of article 5 of these regulations.

 1. The office of the vice-rector responsible for the research is the body responsible for determining the interests of the university in the results obtained, , assuming the management of their protection and the territories and time for which it will be responsible for their maintenance.2.
 The aforementioned office of the vice-rector will be able to ask for any internal and external advice and judgements it deems pertinent.